burhanuddinbrf/Intellij-on-Docker/README.md

 Download or copy the Dockerfile from this repo

+Replace the text "[PASTE XAUTH KEY HERE]" (with Quotes) with the xauth key generated from the above step.

 Open terminal and run the following docker command
 ```$ docker build -t intellij [PATH OF DOCKERFILE]```